mwishoff/Starcraft2ReplayPackager/README.md

 Note:

 The program is dependent on blizzards ScProtocol, and needs to be updated when new patches come out. it can be done with "pip install s2protocol".
+You will also need Python 3.7+ and Pip installed to follow the Usage instructions.